-After training regarding the purpose and implications of standard setting, the committee discussed the knowledge, skills, and abilities expected at entry level with primary focus on the minimum qualifications that should be demonstrated to earn state licensure.
-This discussion of the "minimally qualified candidate," who possesses only the knowledge, skills, and abilities required for licensure, is important because it allows the committee to come to a common understanding of what is required for the role prior to any data collection activities.
+After training regarding the purpose and implications of standard setting, the committee discussed the knowledge, skills, and abilities expected of an entry level cardiac interventional technologist with primary focus on the minimum qualifications that should be demonstrated to earn an ARRT credential.
+This discussion of the "minimally qualified candidate," who possesses only the knowledge, skills, and abilities required for certification, is important because it allows the committee to come to a common understanding of what is required for the role prior to any data collection activities.
 Note that "entry level" and "minimally qualified" are not interchangeable terms.
 Entry level individuals are early in their career with limited clinical experience irrespective of their level of qualification.